iot-onboarding/mudmaker/README.md

 This package also requires the python mudpp package, also available from this project.

+## Requirements

+This tool has been tested with PHP 8.3, php-zip, as well as composer with chillerlan/php-qrcode, using Apache 2.

 ### mud-visualizer submodule

 To configure the mud-visualizer submodule properly, follow these steps: